insanemainframe/pyglet_rpg/README.md

-Python multiplayer client-server hack-and-slash game, using pyglet(or pygame wrapper) and non-blocking sockets.
+Python multiplayer client-server hack-and-slash game, using pyglet and non-blocking sockets.
 Just for fun and self-education.
 Tiles grabbed from [wesnoth](http://www.wesnoth.org/) and [other internets](http://images.google.com/)